Skip to main content

 python config_reference.py

-3. Rotary Cylinder - Rotation actuation
+3. Rotary cylinder with rotation actuation

-4. Cavity with Multi-Substep - Multi-substep simulation with callbacks
+4. Cavity with multi-substep simulation and callbacks

-7. Cylinder with Restart - Load from checkpoint
+7. Cylinder loaded from a saved checkpoint

 test_firedrake_env.py